dxc-technology/halstack-angular/README.md

 Dear Community,

-We have decided to discontinue active maintenance and development of [Project Name].
+We have decided to discontinue active maintenance and development of Halstack Angular.

 **Key Points:**

 1. **No Further Updates:**
-   - we will no longer actively maintain or release new versions of [Halstack Angular.
+   - we will no longer actively maintain or release new versions of Halstack Angular.
 This decision is based on various factors, including shifts in project priorities and resource allocation.

 2. **GitHub Repository:**
    - The GitHub repository will remain accessible.
 While we won't actively address issues or pull requests, you are welcome to fork the project and continue its development independently.